OneEyedSi/Pslogg_PowerShellLogger/README.md

 parameters such as _-ErrorTextColor_ and _-WarningTextColor_.

 #### Get-LogConfiguration
-**_Get-LogConfiguration_** retrieves a copy of the Prog configuration hash table, NOT a reference to the live configuration.
-As a result the Prog configuration can only be updated via _Set-LogConfiguration_.
-This ensures that the Prog internal state is updated correctly.
+**_Get-LogConfiguration_** retrieves a copy of the Pslogg configuration hash table, NOT a reference to the live configuration.
+As a result the Pslogg configuration can only be updated via _Set-LogConfiguration_.
+This ensures that the Pslogg internal state is updated correctly.

 For example, if a user were able to use _Get-LogConfiguration_ to access the live configuration and modify it to set the configuration MessageFormat string directly, the modified MessageFormat would not be used when writing log messages.
-That is because _Set-LogConfiguration_ parses the new MessageFormat string and updates Prog's internal state to indicate which fields are to be included in log messages.
+That is because _Set-LogConfiguration_ parses the new MessageFormat string and updates Pslogg's internal state to indicate which fields are to be included in log messages.
 If the configuration MessageFormat string were updated directly it would not be parsed and the list of fields to include in log messages would not be updated.

-Although changes to the hash table retrieved by _Get-LogConfiguration_ will not be reflected in the Prog configuration, the updated hash table can be written back into the Prog configuration via _Set-LogConfiguration_.
+Although changes to the hash table retrieved by _Get-LogConfiguration_ will not be reflected in the Pslogg configuration, the updated hash table can be written back into the Pslogg configuration via _Set-LogConfiguration_.

 #### Examples